What Is Cloud Hosting?

 That said, hosting providers minimize the risk of a security breach by employing state-of-the-art protections such as firewalls, antivirus programs, and internal network scanners that can detect invaders and other unusual activity.
 So, if you decide to use cloud hosting for your website or project, you should be aware that there’s a small possibility to suffer intellectual property theft as well as data loss due to human error or a cyber attack.

-What characterizes cloud hosting as elastic is the fact that you can not only add system resources, but you can also remove them when they are no longer needed.
+What characterizes cloud hosting as elastic is the fact that you can not only add system resources but can also remove them when they are no longer needed.
 What is more, these changes take effect almost immediately and do not necessitate any downtime.

 When a website sees a spike in traffic, it appropriates some of these additional resources to keep up with the increased demand.
 Later, when the traffic returns to normal, the website can release these extra resources, so they can be used by someone else.
 Since the entire process of requesting and releasing resources is likely automated, the cloud hosting provider has little to no involvement.
 Instead, the hosting company just needs to make sure that there are enough extra resources available at all times.

 Due to its elastic nature, cloud hosting gives you the ability to tap into practically unlimited computing resources on demand.
-In fact, large cloud hosting providers do not cap the amount of processing power, RAM, or disk space that you can provision for your website or project.
+Large cloud hosting providers do not cap the amount of processing power, RAM, or disk space that you can provide for your website or project.
 And thanks to the fact that cloud hosting is comprised of multiple virtual servers, it has the potential to supply you with more processing power than any single physical server.

 Cloud hosting is capable of providing you with more system resources than any other hosting type since it relies on a bunch of small virtual servers rather than one large physical server.